 This course is the second in a three-course series designed to introduce students to professional issues related to practicing medicine as a physician assistant.
-In this course, students will study the ethical, legal, and regulatory guidelines for medical practice and apply them to clinical situations.
-Students will also spend time exploring different cultures and view of health and healthcare to increase cultural awareness and competency.
+In this course, students will study

 PAS 634 Introduction to Clinical Practice

 Students will be presented with expectations for clinical rotations and future clinical practice, with a focus on professional behaviors and attitudes.
 Students will be required to demonstrate understanding of policies and requirements for successful completion of their clinical rotations, and will have the opportunity to interact with clinical faculty to prepare for the clinical year.
 Prerequisites: PAS 613 and PAS 630.